janjve/Itu.Shared/Source/8 Practical Concurrent and Parallel Programming/Week6/ANSWERS.md

 ```

 I left out the unrelated adders from the output.
-Testing the implementation of newLongAdderPadded without the object padding actually shows that it has an large positive effect on the performance when running on my system.
+Testing the implementation of newLongerAdderPadded, without the object padding, actually shows that the padding has a rather large positive effect when running on our systems.